Application Data Collection Functions

 Configure the Number of Samples and Sample Time for Data Collection

-Use the function that follows to configure the number of samples and the sample time for data collection.
+Use the AppDataCollectionConfigure() function to configure the number of samples and the sample time for data collection.
+Before you use this function, you can use the related AppDataCollection*IsRegistered() functions to see if it is registered with an Automation1 Studio, Automation1 MachineApps, or a custom .NET application.

 The $numSamples argument specifies the number of samples collected by data collection.
 The $sampleTime argument specifies the number of milliseconds between each sample that is collected.
-You can convert a sample frequency to a sample time with the formula that follows.
+Convert a sample frequency to a sample time with the formula that follows.

 For example, to collect data with a sample rate of 20 kHz, specify a value of (1.0 / 20.0) or 0.05 for the $sampleTime argument.
 For more information about sample rates that the controller supports, refer to Data Collection Rates.